sarvesh-tiku/quorum/README.md

 # QUORUM — a `commit()` that blocks on a jury

-> **Inference-Time Compute Hackathon 2026 · Agents track.** A long-horizon autonomous
+Inference-Time Compute Hackathon 2026 · Agents Track.
+Every irreversible action is verified by a quorum of independent jurors before it executes.
-> agent whose every **irreversible** action must first pass a **consensus gate**: a swarm
-> of cheap, independent, read-only juror microagents that vote on whether the action is
-> actually correct — converting unreliable *self*-verification into structurally reliable
-> *external* verification.

 ## The package: `quorum-py`